 So, the first thing I did was to buy a smaller container, as you’ll see here.
 Oh, I ordered the above supplies off Amazon, but you may find them at a local art store.
 I never had any luck finding these re-fills at stores, just the wet palette kit itself.

 I got this container at Jo-Ann Fabrics for a few bucks.
 It’s intended as a photo container.
 You can use anything that’s the right size for you, but I suggest you get something that has a lid so you can close it when you’re done painting to help keep things moist.
 Old Tupperware would work well here as well.

-Putting the Wet Palette Together
+Putting the DIY Wet Palette Together

 Once you have your container, you just need to cut things to size.
 The sponge and sheets are huge for this container, so I measure it out and cut the sponge to size while it’s dry – far easier to cut of course.
 I then place the sponge on the sheet as a template, and cut the acrylic paper to the same size.

 The sponges and sheets are so big that I’ll get about 6-8 uses out of one acrylic sheet, and around 4 smaller sponges per-sponge.
 At a cost of $7 for the 30 sheets, and $7 for three sponges, that works out to 3 cents per-sheet application, and 14 cents per-sponge application.
-So, 17 cents to refill the wet palette each time.
+So, 17 cents to refill the DIY wet palette each time.

 The Final Step